marianavelezmunera/FernsMicrobiome/README.md

 # Changes in the microbial communities of a tree fern along an elevation gradient.
-This GitHub Repository contains code and data included in:
+This GitHub Repository contains code and data included in

+Mariana Vélez-Múnera, Morena Avitia, Eria A. Rebollar et al. Changes in the phyllosphere and rhizosphere of a cloud forest tree fern along an elevation gradient, 15 November 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-5374836/v1]

 # Summary